SystemsApproach/security/key-distro.rst

-An alternative model of trust is the *web of trust* exemplified by Pretty Good Privacy (PGP), which is further discussed in a later section.
+An alternative model of trust is the *web of trust* exemplified by Pretty Good Privacy (PGP), which is further discussed in a later chapter.
 PGP is a security system for email, so email addresses are the identities to which keys are bound and by which certificates are signed.
 In keeping with PGP’s roots as protection against government intrusion, there are no CAs.
 Instead, every individual decides whom they trust and